FastComments/fastcomments-blog/src/content/en/(06-15-2026) React Native Commenting System SDK Update.md

 This rewrite was about giving the React Native SDK the same first-class footing as our other libraries: a fast and predictable data model, a look you can theme in one prop, a chat widget, and web support, all on a modern React Native foundation.

-You can find the SDK on <a href="https://www.npmjs.com/package/fastcomments-react-native-sdk" target="_blank">NPM</a> and the source, with examples, on <a href="https://github.com/FastComments/fastcomments-react-native-sdk" target="_blank">GitHub</a>.
+You can find the SDK on <a href="https://www.npmjs.com/package/fastcomments-react-native-sdk" target="_blank">NPM</a>, the source, with examples, on <a href="https://github.com/FastComments/fastcomments-react-native-sdk" target="_blank">GitHub</a>, and every widget running live in the <a href="https://fastcomments.com/commenting-system-for-react-native" target="_blank">component browser</a>.
 Let us know below if you run into anything.

 Cheers!